shinn92dev/2800-202410-dtc05-my-body-buddy/scrum/240513_anthony.md

     -   Continue watching Typescript tutorial videos
     -   Complete i04 Discussions (My SMART Tasks for Sprint 3) part 1 (adding tasks)

-# Rate myself for May 10th on a scale of 0 to 4 (0 being bad and 4 being excellent)
+# Rate myself for May 13th on a scale of 0 to 4 (0 being bad and 4 being excellent)

--   Rating: 2
+-   Rating: 5
-    -   Some tasks took too much time and couldn't complete all tasks I planned for the day.
+    -   Finished all tasks!🎉

 # Anything special I want to share